rootVIII/skulls/README.md

 // 7.
-// The game should now load in one of the emulators that comes with Android Studio
+// The game should now be usable in Android Studio (sign project with developer keys, UI adjustments in XML, etc. etc.)
   </code>
 </pre>